harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 ```

 **Optional**
-Now, the dependencies of ```AN``` environment, DeepLabCut, and R are installed.
+Now, ```AN``` conda environment, DeepLabCut, and R are installed.
-If you need to use AN independently anytime to check python script seperately, remeber activate ```AN``` environment manually before running the script by:
+If you want to to check python script seperately, remeber activate ```AN``` environment manually before running the each ```.py``` script by:
 ```bash
 $ source activate AN
 $ python name.py
 ```

-If you need to use DeepLabCut independently anytime, remember activate the environment manually before running the script by:
+If you want to use DeepLabCut independently anytime, remember to activate DLC-CPU environment manually before running the script by:
 ```bash
 $ source activate DLC-CPU
 $ python name.py
 ```
+In our case, only